mario-gellrich-zhaw/scientific_programming_workshop/README.md

 - Procfile: Ensure it correctly references 'web: gunicorn app:app'.
 - Dependencies: Verify requirements.txt includes all required packages.
-- Environment Variables: Secure API keys.
+- Environment Variables: Secure the OpenAI API-key (use only in your GitHub Codespaces environment).
-- Static Files: Ensure proper handling in production.

 **Outcome:** Deployment-ready project.